Ebaka716/searchV3/memoryBank/techContext.md

 - Local dev and build are clean
 - Recharts is now used for all financial/stat charts (bar, pie, line) in cards like DividendsCard.
 - DividendsCard is the reference implementation for shadcn/ui + Recharts + ConversationButton integration.
+- **Row-Based Card Grid (2024):** All templates now use a declarative, row-based card grid system for layout.
+This is the new standard for all future template work.
+- **Dynamic Search Results Headings:** ClassicSearchResultsCard now accepts a `query` prop for dynamic headings and a `results` prop for custom result sets, supporting tailored search experiences.

 ---